threshold-network/threshold/docs/fundamentals/threshold-access-control/README.md

 # Threshold Access Control

-Threshold Access Control enables end-to-end encrypted data sharing and communication without the need to trust a centralized authority.
+Threshold Access Control (TAC) enables end-to-end encrypted data sharing and communication without the need to trust a centralized authority.
 It is the only access control layer available to Web3 developers that has **already achieved true decentralization** through a live and well-collateralized network, with sensitive cryptographic operations disassembled and distributable across \~250 independently operated servers.&#x20;

 End-users of applications which have integrated Threshold Access Control enjoy the following features & benefits: